hitoshi-watase/sercrod/docs/reference/directives/methods.md

 #### Summary

-`*methods` and `n-methods` import global functions into a Nablla host so that they can be called from expressions inside that host.
+`*methods` and `n-methods` import global functions into a Sercrod host so that they can be called from expressions inside that host.

 - The attribute value is a space-separated list of names.
 - Each name refers to either: